cameronsenese/codecard-avatar/README.md

 Shuting down...
 ```

-Once completed, the custom bitmap will be output to the e-paper display.
+Once completed, the custom bitmap will be output to the e-paper display:

-The bitmap file is also available for download from the object storage bucket:

 ![alt text](images/identicon_bg_JoCi.bmp "Custom bitmap file")

+The bitmap file is also available for download from the object storage bucket.